How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Randomized Shallow Neural Networks ( RSN s)

 {\mfootref{footnote:star}\unskip} \mfootref{footnote:star}\unskip The class of \RSN s might be interesting in supervised learning due to a number of reasons.
 First, as a corollary to any of the much-cited universal approximation theorems, randomized shallow networks are what we call \emph{universal in probability}: Building on the results of \cite{HornikUniversalApprox1991251, CybenkoUniversalApprox1989} and later \cite{leshno1993multilayer}, we obtain that any real-valued continuous function on a compact subset of $\R^d$ can be arbitrarily well approximated by an \RSN\ with arbitrarily high probability.
 This result holds under relatively weak assumptions on the activation function and probability distribution of first-layer weights and biases and is given below in \Cref{cor:universal_in_prob}.

-\mfootref{footnote:star}\unskip Second, given any set of (distinct) observations $(x_i,y_i)\in\mathbb{R}^d\times\mathbb{R}$, $i=1,\ldots,N$, $N\in\N$, if the induced measure on the latent space is zero on sets of lower co-dimension, then, almost surely, there exists an \RSN\ that precisely interpolates these data.
-In other words, for suitable choices of randomness in the first layer, with probability one the class of randomized shallow networks contains representatives whose parameters are optimal solutions to \meqref{eq:thetastar}.
+\mfootref{footnote:star}\unskip Second, given any set of observations $(x_i,y_i)\in\mathbb{R}^d\times\mathbb{R}$, $i=1,\ldots,N$, $N\in\N$ (with $\xtr_i$ distinct), if the induced measure on the latent space is zero on sets of lower dimension, then, almost surely, there exists an \RSN\ that precisely interpolates these data.
+In other words, for suitable choices of randomness in the first layer, with probability one the class of randomized shallow networks contains representatives whose parameters achieve zero training loss.
 More precisely, we have \Cref{le:almost_sure_interpolation}.

 \begin{corollary}[Universal in probability] Let $X\subset\R^d$ be compact and $f\in C(X,\mathbb{R})$.
 Furthermore, let $\RNw$ be as in \Cref{def:RSNN}, with weights $v_k$ and biases $b_k$, $k=1,\ldots,n$ \iid\ according to $\mu:=\PP_\#(b,v)$ with $\mu\gg \lambda^{d+1}$.
 Then, under mild conditions on the activation function (e.g. $\sigma$ non-polynomial \cite{leshno1993multilayer})